 21 However, I will tell you what is inscribed in the writing of truth.
 Yet there is no one who stands firmly with me against these forces except Michael your prince. – Prince of Persia and Prince of Javan (Greece) are satanic angel princes.

 Here is mentioned a notable thing about Michael; he is said to be your prince.
 Does the word ’your’ refer to Israel or even to the entire human race?
 The preceding verse refers to the struggle against the Persian angel prince and the upcoming Grecian angel prince.
-From these verses we find that even the angel princes have difficulties in fighting against Satan.
-When the angel princes of God are confronted with other angelic forces, it tell about the apostasy in heaven.
+From these verses, we find that even the angel princes have difficulties in fighting against Satan.
+When the angel princes of God are confronted with other angelic forces, it tells about the apostasy in heaven.
 In my mind, however, a great war in heaven has not yet taken place, and Satan with his angels has not yet been cast out of heaven.

 Daniel 12:1 At that time shall Michael stand up, the great prince who stands for the children of your people; and there shall be a time of trouble, such as never was since there was a nation even to that same time: and at that time your people shall be delivered, everyone who shall be found written in the book. – Otherwise, the Bible does not speak of Michael before the Second Coming of Jesus, when Jesus is coming with a shout echoing.
 Everyone does not even associate Michael with Jesus, and the wording of this verse does not necessarily indicate that the Angel’s command would come from Jesus, as Jehovah’s Witnesses believe.
 Verse 1 and especially verse 2 refer to the Resurrection: 2 Many of those who sleep in the dust of the earth shall awake, some to everlasting life, and some to shame and everlasting contempt.